dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Integration.SecondLife/README.md

     3. Create a new script.
         1. Create a new script in the Contents tab of the object or in your inventory.
         2. Copy and paste the LSL code to the script you created (replacing the default code) and save.
-        3. In the script, replace:
+        3. In the script, replace the values for the following:
-            * The Content Type ID (DNNCONTENTTYPEID variable in Line 17/16).
+            * DNNUSERCONTENTTYPEID - The identifier for the *SL User" content type.
-            * The API key (HTTP\_CUSTOM\_HEADER number at the end of Line 24/23).
+            * DNNPROMOCONTENTTYPEID - The identifier for the *SL Promo" content type.
-            (Note that the LSL editor inworld starts with Line 0 as the first line.)
+            * BASIC_HTTP_PARAMETERS > HTTP_CUSTOM_HEADER - The API key after "Bearer".
-            Both of these numbers are linked to your Evoq site.
+            NOTE: These numbers differ for every Evoq site.
         4. You can make additional changes as you wish.

-    4. Set the permissions of the script and the object itself.
+    4. Set the permissions of the script and the object itself as needed.
+Recommended: Copy only for both the subscribo object and the script.

 ## Related links